-Each turn players move one of their balls to an unoccupied space.
+For each turn, a player moves one of their balls to an unoccupied space.
 When a ball runs into or moves away from a line of the opponent's balls they are removed from play.
-The play to have the last remaining balls on the board is the winner.
+The player who has the last remaining balls on the board is the winner.

 You will have to find a tactical way to capture the last balls on the board.